camaraproject/ReleaseManagement/documentation/API-Readiness-Checklist.md

 Note: the checklists of a public API version and of its preceding release-candidate API version can be the same.

-The documentation for the content of the checklist is here: [API Readiness Checklist](https://lf-camaraproject.atlassian.net/wiki/spaces/CAM/pages/14559630/API+Release+Process#API-readiness-checklist).
+The documentation for the content of the checklist is here: see API Readiness Checklist section in the [API Release Process](https://lf-camaraproject.atlassian.net/wiki/x/jine).